jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 **NOTE**: I've used a default Nova configuration for this walkthrough.
-In particular, that means I'm using the filter scheduler (not the caching scheduler), no custom out of tree scheduler filters, and the libvirt/KVM hypervisor driver.
+In particular, that means I'm using the filter scheduler (not the caching scheduler), the libvirt/KVM hypervisor driver, and no custom out of tree scheduler filters.

 1. [User sends boot request](#user-sends-boot-request-to-openstack-compute-api)
     1. [The flavor](#the-flavor)